GamertodArk/my-first-laravel-project/readme.md

 ## A normal Blog

+This is a full functional blog built using the Laravel technology, here you can post content, titles, cover pictures and some other.
+The Laravel version this blog uses is the 5.7 version.

 This project is just a normal blog, it doesn't have anything special, I did it because I wanted to learn the basics of Laravel and this project coverd all of them

 For this project I followd the Traversy media's youtube series, you'll find out this project and his tutorial's are pretty much the same